modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 The Edges of a Mesh are lines connecting any two consecutive vertices in a face.
 Notice that some edges are shared between multiple faces, while other edges are only adjacent to one face.
 The number of faces an edge is adjacent to is called the *Valence* of that edge.

-We can use the **Mesh Edges** component to get the edges of a mesh.
-Notice that the mesh edges are split into three categories:
+Grasshopper groups edges into three categories based on the valence:

 1. E1 - 'Naked Edges' have a valence of 1.
 They make up the external boundary of a mesh.
 2. E2 - 'Interior Edges' have a valence of 2.
 3. E3 - 'Non-Manifold Edges' have a valence of 3 or greater.
-Meshes that contain such structure are called "Non-Manifold", and are discussed in more detail below.
+Meshes that contain such structure are called "Non-Manifold", and are discussed in the next section.

 ![IMAGE](images/1-6-1/09_edge-valence.png)
 >1.
 Naked edge with valence of 1
 2. Interior edge with valence of 2
 3. Non-manifold edge with valence of 3

-Sometimes it is more useful to have the full boundary of each face.
+We can use the **Mesh Edges** component to get the edges of a mesh outputted according to valence.
+This allows us to locate edges along the boundary of a mesh, or to identify non-manifold edges.
+Sometimes, however, it is more useful to have the full boundary of each face.
 For this, we can use the **Face Boundaries** component.
 This will return a polyline for each face.

 ![IMAGE](images/1-6-1/10_edge-component.png)
 >1.
 A **Mesh Edges** component outputs three sets of edges.
 This mesh has 5 naked edges, 1 interior edge, and zero non-manifold edges